ThePieBaker90/On-The-Rim/Armor and Shields/Properties/Shooter.md

   - Property
   - Shooter
 ---
-A piece of armor that has the shooter property grants the wearer the ability to shoot a specified projectile.
+A piece of armor that has the shooter property grants the wearer the ability to shoot a specified projectile as an action.
 The projectile is specified in parenthesis next to the property.
 ***
 The projectiles are the following:
 * Grenade